Son – The Dance

 The Course

-The course will be an introductory course to Son and will build up as we go.
-We will start with focusing on understanding the music and how to dance “Contra Tiempo” and then go through different typical elements of Son.
-We will of course focus on social dance and not on pre-made choreographies.
-Depending on the group we might come to talk about a few acrobatics that is typical in Son such as Caidas and Tornillios.
+We will start by focusing on understanding the music and how to dance “Contra Tiempo” and then go through the essential and typical elements of Son.
+Our focus is on social dance and not on pre-made choreographies – so we put time into good technique and fluidity in the dance.
+Late in the course, we will also explain a few more acrobatic feats that are typical in Son such as Caidas and Tornillios.

 Who is it for?